isomerpages/mlaw-pto/_deceased-cpf-estate-monies/information-for-minor-beneficiaries.md

 ---

 1. Who can access the child’s online Statement of Account?

+The following persons can view the Statement of Account:
+* The parent or legal guardian of  the beneficiary
+* The child (provided that he / she is eligible for a SingPass<sup>1</sup>)

+<sup>1</sup> The minimum age to apply for a SingPass is 15 years.<br><br>

 2. How do I view the online Statement of Account?

+You will need to log on to our eService through our website (https://www.mlaw.gov.sg/eservices/pto) to be able to view the child’s Statement of Account.

+You will need to have your SingPass of ready in order to access our eService.
+If you do not have a Singpass, you may obtain one at http://www.singpass.gov.sg.

+If you are not eligible to apply for a Singpass and above 21 years old, you may register for a Non-SingPass login ID through our website (https://www.mlaw.gov.sg/eservices/pto).<br><br>

 3. How do I navigate this new eService?

+You may refer to the training slides on our website at https://www.mlaw.gov.sg/content/pto/en/deceased-cpf-estate-monies/forms.html <br><br>

 4. Can I print or download the Statement of Account from our eService page?

+Yes, you may print or download the Statement of Account for your records.<br><br>

 5. Who can I contact if I have problems accessing the online Statement of Account?

+You may contact us at Contact Us @ OneMinLaw or call us at 1800-2255-529.

+Please provide us with the following information when you contact us:

+(a) A screenprint of the error message<br>
+(b) You and your child's name and NRIC; and<br>
+(c) Your relationship with the child<br><br>

 Minor Beneficiaries Attaining Age of Majority
 ---